-I think that's about all I covered, except I shared a little about me, but here's more cos I forgot to elaborate.
-I've been teaching at Grange for 23 years now, that's why I'm beginning to see my old students coming back as parents, teachers..argh.
-Have I stayed too long, is it time to go?
-Nah this school is too great a place to leave.
-But before teaching grades 3/4 at Grange.
+I've been teaching at Grange for 24 years now, and I'm beginning to see my old students coming back as parents and teachers..argh, definitely time to think about hanging up my chalk.
+Now before teaching grades 3/4 at Grange.
 I taught R-2 at Elizabeth South JPS, Elizabeth Grove and various other schools out North.
-So I have a deep understanding on the distance children have travelled in making sense of their learning.
+So I have a deep understanding on the distance young children have travelled in making sense of their learning as they begin the primary years.

-I am a keen amateur astronomer, although lately I haven't been able to get to Astronomical Society of S.A. meetings.(school has a lot to answer for).
-I belong to a Planetarium Supernova group which I hope to meet more often, it helps me keep my stellar edification skills sharp.
-Better do that soon cos term three we get to do space, whoo hoo!
+I am a keen amateur astronomer, although lately I haven't been able to get to The Astronomical Society of S.A. meetings.
+(School has a lot to answer for!)
+I belong to a Planetarium Supernova group which I hope to meet with more often, it helps me keep my stellar edification skills sharp.
 Oh and I am also a Star Trek fan so it would be illogical to pretend I am not influenced by Mr Spock's great words of wisdom.
 Yeah, I like Star Wars too.
+I go to many of Adelaide's science community's free public lectures on Geology, Physics and Astronomy there's so much to learn.